A Few Tips For Travelling SE Asia

 Traffic chaos was the norm almost everywhere we went.
 We chose not to rent a car or a scooter and were very glad with that choice.
 If you are a bit more adventurous, you may want want to ignore this one of our tips for travelling SE Asia.
 But be prepared!

 Scooters and small motorcycles are the main form of transportation for a large number of local residents.
-But scooters are also family and even pet transportation.
+It comes as no surprise that anyone who drives scooters for a living looks into use companies like one sure insurance to protect themselves in an event of an accident.
+As they will be dealing with customers, it makes a lot of sense to cover yourself while on the road.
+Scooters are also family and even pet transportation.
 We snapped so many pictures of overloaded scooters zipping past!

 While the traffic looks like chaos as the scooters swarm intersections, it appeared to be a very controlled chaos.
 We saw no accidents when we were travelling about.
 The only horns we heard were taps of greeting when a friend went by.